cabjaude/vagrantfile_kubernetes/README.md

 Set up the repository

-<li>1.
-Update the apt package index and install packages to allow apt to use a repository over HTTPS:</li>
+<li>Update the apt package index and install packages to allow apt to use a repository over HTTPS:</li>

  sudo apt-get update